CrazyRedMachine/PN5180-cardio/README.md

 # How to use

+## USBHID

 - Download zip
-- (optional) set `#define WITH_SPICEAPI 1` (at top of PN5180-cardio.ino) if your arduino doesn't support USB HID
-- (optional) set `#define WITH_KEYPAD 1` (at top of PN5180-cardio.ino) and install Keypad library by Stanley and Brevig directly from Arduino IDE if applicable
+- (optional) set `#define WITH_KEYPAD 1` (in PN5180-cardio.ino user configurable options) and install Keypad library by Stanley and Brevig directly from Arduino IDE
 - flash the firmware
 - unplug the arduino
 - connect the PN5180 and keypad to the Arduino.

-Congratulations, your device should work just like a real cardio, use your favorite tools instructions to play (e.g. `spicetools -cardio` for the USBHID version, or `spicetools -apiserial COMx` (with `x` your arduino COM port number).
+Congratulations, your device should work just like a real cardio, use your favorite tools instructions to play (e.g. `spicetools -cardio`).

+The keypad should be recognized as an additional USB device.

+## SPICEAPI

+- Download zip
+- set `#define WITH_SPICEAPI 1` (in PN5180-cardio.ino user configurable options) and install ArduinoJson library by Blanchon directly from Arduino IDE
+- set `SPICEAPI_PASS` accordingly (in PN5180-cardio.ino user configurable options)
+- (optional) set `#define WITH_KEYPAD 1` (in PN5180-cardio.ino user configurable options) and install Keypad library by Stanley and Brevig directly from Arduino IDE
+- flash the firmware
+- unplug the arduino
+- connect the PN5180 and keypad to the Arduino.

+Congratulations, your device should work, run `spicetools -apiserial COMx` (with `x` your arduino COM port number).